The Diet Chef

 If you've ever had really good Tex-Mex - or Mexican food - then you already know the backbone to any delicious taco, burrito, or rice bowl is ultra-tender and flavorful meat.
 And that's where this easy carne picada recipe comes in.

-But, of course, you can always add pepper or hot sauce for more heat!
-Then you can eat it with this cauliflower rice to balance out the spice.
+But, of course, you can always add cayenne pepper, chili powder, adobo sauce, or hot sauce for more heat!
+Then you can eat it with this cauliflower rice and some sour cream to balance out the spice.

 Anyway, what I really love about this carne picada recipe is how easy it is to put together.
 It only takes about 15-20 minutes of active cooking time, then the rest is just leaving the meat to slow cook until tender and juicy.